-Some of the best Cambodian cuisine in the country is found in Battambang, the capital of Cambodia‘s most fertile province and the country’s rice bowl.
-Here’s our guide to eating and drinking in Battambang.
+Our guide to eating and drinking in Battambang covers everything from markets and street food to restaurants and bars.
+Some of the best Cambodian food in the country is found in Battambang, the capital of a lush fertile province of the same name, regarded as Cambodia’s rice bowl.
+Here’s where you should snack, dine and sip in Battambang.

-Cambodian cuisine is one of the most misunderstood cuisines in Asia.
-And unfortunately visitors’ understanding of the food isn’t helped by tourist restaurants passing off Thai dishes as Cambodian because they know diners are more familiar with the balanced flavours of their neighbour’s cuisine than the confronting sour, bitter and pungent notes of their own.
-What complicates things in Battambang is that the city and surrounding province was under Thai rule for a while.
+Cambodian cuisine is one of Asia’s most misunderstood cuisines.
+That lack of understanding isn’t helped by tourist restaurants passing off Thai dishes as Cambodian.
+Why?
+Because they know diners are more familiar with the spicier Thai food than the gentler Cambodian curries and often more confronting sour, bitter and pungent notes of Cambodian dishes.

-Due to its sizeable expat population and creative young locals, Battambang is also the spot to find Cambodia’s best coffee, along with good burgers and icy beer in arty bars, and everything from French pizza to fantastic Indian food.
-Thanks to Tara Winkler of the Cambodian Children’s Trust (CCT), Chef David Thompson of Nahm Bangkok, and restaurateur John Fink, owner of Quay in Sydney, Battambang also boasts a sleek restaurant serving pan-Asian sharing plates and potent cocktails.
-Here’s our guide to eating and drinking in Battambang.
+Due to a sizeable expat population of NGO workers, volunteers and teachers, and creative young Cambodians, Battambang is also the spot to find some of Cambodia’s best coffee, along with good burgers and icy beer in arty bars, and everything from excellent Italian pizza to fantastic Indian food.

 Our Guide to Eating and Drinking in Battambang

 Breakfast in Battambang